 These are the basic landlord rights in Texas.

-These are the basic landlord responsibilities in Texas.
+These are the basic responsibilities of a landlord in Texas.

 Landlords need to: